TorqueGameEngines/Torque3D/Engine/lib/libsndfile/README.md

   option is available and set to `ON` if all dependency libraries were found.
 * `ENABLE_MPEG` - MP3 support.
 This option is available and set to `ON` if all dependency libraries were found.
+* `ENABLE_CPU_CLIP` - enable tricky cpu specific clipper.
+Enabled and set to `ON` when CPU clips negative\positive.
+Don't touch it if you are not sure
 * `ENABLE_BOW_DOCS` - enable black-on-white documentation theme, `OFF` by
   default.
 * `ENABLE_EXPERIMENTAL` - enable experimental code.
 Don't use it if you are